 Depending on the size of your organization and the size of the culture gap, this initial effort can take anywhere from months to years.
 But the work is never actually done.
 Step twelve is recognizing that culture enhancement is a leadership process that needs ongoing attention from you and the entire senior management team.
-Assessments can be conducted with employees and other stakeholders periodically to understand the state of the culture and what more must be done.
+Conduct assessments with employees and other stakeholders periodically to understand the state of the culture and what more to do.

-Everyone in the organization should be empowered to be a steward for the new culture.
-That means they are empowered to question anything and everything (even something you propose) that doesn’t fit with the ideal culture.
+Empower everyone in the organization to be a steward for the new culture.
+That means they have the power to question anything and everything (even something you propose) that doesn’t fit with the ideal culture.
 We advocate that everyone in an organization has two jobs: their regular job (in Finance or Sales or wherever) and the job to be a steward for the culture with an irrevocable license to lead in accordance with the shared values.

 Practical Applications: The 12-Step Process